 - 10 days and more if a participant uses discrete samples

 This time is calculated from the moment your samples arrive at the laboratory.
-Delivery time is not taken into account.
+The delivery time is not taken into account.

 What are the analysis times for a test with grandparents?

-The choice of laboratory is a very important step when you want to do a parentage test.
+The choice of laboratory is a very important step when you want to do a Grandparent DNA test.
 You should know that not all laboratories offer the same services and depending on several factors it is better to make the right choice.

 You must choose a laboratory according to: